 Fly a chinook?
 Peel potatoes?
 Or maybe be a hostess?

-Like how do we reconcile the repugnance of war with the honorable and true people who engage in it?
-Where is the line for appropriateness of war, or actions taken in the name of preparedness?
+How do we reconcile the repugnance of war with the honorable and trustworthy people who engage in it?
+Where is the line for appropriateness of war or actions taken in the name of preparedness?
 And who draws that line and enforces it?

-How do we reconcile the lavish, toddler-like messiness of politics with the “smart and good” individuals who practice it?
+How do we reconcile politics' lavish, toddler-like messiness with the "smart and good" individuals who practice it?

-How do we move forward on things that matter now without disrupting the fragile things that mattered then?
-3
+How do we move forward on things that matter now without disrupting the fragile items that mattered then?

 Of Thomas Jefferson: